 Julie received a BFA in Dance Performance and Journalism from Southern Methodist University and completed two years’ post-graduate work at Stephen F. Austin State University.
 She wrote as a contributing editor for both school papers, area newspapers, and the regional magazine News of East Texas.
 She was a member of Golden Triangle Writers League while writing in East Texas, helping form her hometown’s first writer critique group with romance author Mary Lynn Baxter and true-crime author Suzy Spencer.

-In Arkansas, Julie wrote for community theater, staging and filming several independent projects including her stage comedy, “Garage Sale.”
-After receiving the Writer’s Digest 1999 Grand Prize, her winning short story “House Call” was selected for publication by William J. Grabowski, former book reviewer and interviewer for The Horror Show magazine.
+In Arkansas, Julie wrote for community theater, staging and filming independent projects, including her stage comedy “Garage Sale.”
+After receiving the Writer’s Digest 1999 Grand Prize, her winning short story “House Call” was optioned for publication by William J. Grabowski, former book reviewer and interviewer for The Horror Show magazine.
 She published her first of seven books in 2001.

-Julie also worked as a teaching assistant for Rich Mountain Community College’s film department while writing and collaborating on several screenplays under the management of the late Jeff Ross.
+Julie also worked as a teaching assistant for Rich Mountain Community College’s Radio/TV department while writing and collaborating on several screenplays, independent films, and student productions under the management of the late Jeff Ross.
 Among them are Killing Grounds, a Writer’s Network 2000 Honorable Mention, and Grave Jumper, Fade-In magazine’s 2005 semi-finalist.
-Julie’s inspiration for Grave Jumper came from a composite of true crime reports by former Arkansas State Police Investigator Russell Welch, as well as Unraveled, Welch’s undercover exchange with runner Billy Bottoms regarding the investigation of Barry Seal.
+Julie’s inspiration for Grave Jumper came from a composite of true crime cases by former Arkansas State Police Investigator Russell Welch, as well as “Unraveled,” Welch’s undercover exchange with runner Billy Bottoms regarding the investigation of Barry Seal.
+Julie shot and produced two short indies, Seven in Twelve and Stones, as well as a Hot Wheels “Beat That” competition video.

-Julie currently works as a remote freelance ghostwriter and editor for Edioak (New York) in Eureka Springs, Arkansas, the setting of her seventh book, Falling Stars.
-She lives there with her husband, Jim, a primary care physician, and their furry children Madison, Kate, and Sukie.
-She has one son, Seth, who works as a video game level designer in Austin.
+Julie works as a remote freelance ghostwriter and editor for julierogersbooks.com, authorsassistant.com, and Edioak (New York) in Eureka Springs, Arkansas, the setting of her seventh book, Falling Stars.